For further pronunciations of Jesus and God's name in numerous languages click here

 Subject: Chatting about X and also the shape of the cross

-The letter "x" started life as the letter "k" in Greek and Latin, transitioning into the sound "ks".
+The letter "X" started life as the sound "K" in Greek and Latin, transitioning into the sound "KS".

-But in Greek, the letter highlights the word "Xristos", the anointed one, that word used by Peter in Hebrew, "Ha-Mashiach", The Messiah.
+So in Greek, the K sound highlights the word "Xristos", the anointed one, that word used by Peter in Hebrew, "Ha-Mashiach", The Messiah.

 Chatting briefly about the shape of the cross that killed Jesus, apparently it was the Jehovah Witnesses and a hyperdispensationalist chap called E. W. Bullinger who gained a lot of notoriety in 1877 (and also since) by insisting that it was on a crux simplex (a single stake) that the Lord was crucified, and that it had been Constantine who confused the issue by saying it was a “t” shape i.e. what was called a crux immissa.

 Interesting theory, except there’s been a lot of literature discovered, written long before Constantine was born, indicating it was on a “t” shape, a tau, pronounced "t" (in Hebrew the Mark of life see

 And from a "strength transferral" point of view, what was death to the Lord, was the means of life to all of us who receive him

 So while the Greek New Testament word was a stauros, a stake, or a pole, and used from ancient times for execution, the Romans were most cruel in their massive use of their own word crux in many shapes to deter rebellion, to give criminals torture and death through strangulation, inventing this Latin word that is used worldwide to mean a “Cross”, an “X”, a crossing point, a crux, a crunch point, becoming cross, becoming heated up, the great unknown.